 The inspector found that systems were in place to ensure that medical records and other records, relating to residents and staff, will be maintained in a secure manner.
+The person in charge was aware of the periods of retention for the records.

-Although not yet required the person in charge had access to an appropriate template for the directory of residents.
-Adequate insurance cover was in place.
+Although not yet required the person in charge had access to an appropriate template for the completion of the directory of residents in line with the Regulations.